MorganResearchLab/scarecrow/docs/example_evercode.md

 ### 1. Identify barcode seeds

 This step requires barcode whitelists associated with the assay being used.
 Parse Bioscience customers can access the whitelists for the different assays by downloading their splitpipe pipeline.
 The whitelists are csv files in a barcodes directory (e.g. ./software/ParseBiosciences-Pipeline.1.4.1/splitpipe/barcodes/barcode_data_v1.csv).
 We only require the barcode sequence for scarecrow, so this needs cutting from the file (i.e. `cut -d',' -f2 barcode_data_v1.csv | sed '1d' > barcode_data_v1.txt`).
 Once the whitelists are generated, they can be defined as colon-delimited strings (`<barcode index>:<whitelist name>:<whitelist file>`) in a bash array for later use.
+For convenience, we have provided in the `scarecrow` repo the below [barcode files](../barcodes/Parse)

 ```bash
 BARCODES=(BC1:n99_v5:${PROJECT}/barcode_whitelists/bc_data_n99_v5.txt